The remaining members of the class as at March 1st were:

 After its appearance at the Toton open weekend 33030 quickly returned to more mundane duties, on September 21st it was noted on the 6M67 17.20 Enterprise to Wembley and would handle this duty on 22nd & 23rd.

 During September 33025 moved under its own power to Ipswich for repair assessment, including the fixing of some collision damage.
 The costs were accepted by EWS and 33025 returned to the EWDS pool.
-For the other Purley victim, 33116 the future was not so rosy, it remained at Old Oak Common out of use.
+For the other Purley victim, 33116 the future was not so rosy, it remained at Old Oak Common out of use, planned repairs were cancelled as more EWS Class 66s came entered service.

 33030 visited the Dungeness branch on October 15th to pick up the empty nuclear flasks, returning as far as Willesden with the 12.50 Dungeness - Bescot.
 On October 19th 33030 & 33202 worked the 7M08 03.00 Hither Green - Luton, the 7O80 11.25 Luton - Angerstein Wharf and the 7E24 20.30 Angerstein Wharf - Kings Cross.
 The next day (20th) the same pair worked the 7O71 03.31 Kings Cross - Angerstein, the 7V54 08.52 Angerstein - Paddington and the 7O77 14.15 return before ending the day with the 18.47 Angerstein - Hither Green.
 On October 21st 33025 and 24 empty MEAs formed the 6Z70 11.00 Hither Green - Hoo Junction freight.
 Later that day 33025 joined 37675 to work the 6Y59 21.36 Cliffe - Purley and the next morning's (22nd) 6Y94 09.36 Purfleet - Cliffe aggregate empties.
 The same pair worked October 23rd's 7Y49 07.46 Grain - Crawley and the return 6Y37 19.57 Crawley - Hither Green.
 On October 29th a Southampton - Barking Freightliner suffered a locomotive failure, 33019 took the train to its destination and handled the heavily loaded return working.